-Every day I go around the classroom and greet every child by name, and I inquire about the empty chairs.
-If a child is out, I want all of the other kids to know that child is important to me.
-Sometimes I'll send an email, or I might need to ask the front office where they are.
-But always know, and I always inquire.
+Every day, I go around the classroom and greet every child by name, and I inquire about the empty chairs.
+If a child is out, I want the other kids to know that child is important to me.
+Sometimes, I'll send an email, or I might need to ask the front office where they are.
+But I always notice the student, and I always inquire.

-Essentially, the way we deal with the empty chairs is a signal to this current generation of how they'll deal with our empty chair one day.
+Essentially, how we deal with the empty chairs signals this current generation of how they'll deal with our empty chairs one day.
 Life matters.
 And every single person matters.

-Additionally, when someone leaves your business or office, how you treat the empty chair matters.
-It shows if you're building a legacy or if every single person is forgettable and unimportant.
-Do you trash everyone who leaves?
+Additionally, how you treat the empty chair matters when someone leaves your business or office.
+It shows if you're building a legacy or if everyone is forgettable and unimportant.
+Do you trash everyone who goes?
 Or do you work hard to celebrate the wins and wish them well?

 How you treat the empty chair matters.

 There's a haunting scene in Les Miserables where the young hero, Marius, sings the song Empty Chairs and Empty Tables.
-He knows his life will never be the same because those chairs are empty where they used to laugh and converse and talk.
+He knows his life will never be the same because those chairs are empty where they used to laugh, converse, and talk.

 Life can change in an instant.